RyleighDavis/RyleighDavis.github.io/content/research/posts/callisto-hst.md

 date: 2025-06-15
 draft: false
 image: "/img/callistoHST.png"
-summary: "Callisto's anient, heavily cratered surface preserves a surprisingly complex record of its past.
+summary: "Callisto's ancient, heavily cratered surface preserves a surprisingly complex record of its past.
 By mapping its surface in ultraviolet and visible light, we found evidence for a chemically diverse mix of native (endogenic) and externally delivered (exogenic) dark material, shaped by radiation and ancient impacts.
 These findings challenge long-held assumptions about Callisto’s composition and shed new light on the evolution of Jupiter’s outermost moon."
 tags: ["Callisto", "JWST", "Ancient Surface"]
 category: "Callisto"
 image_width: "40%"